 Climate Change and One Health

-The impacts of climate change have far-reaching consequences for public health, animal well-being, and the environment.
+The impacts of climate change have far-reaching impacts on public health, animal well-being, and the environment.
 These challenges are intensifying and causing unprecedented disruptions.

-To tackle the scale of this climate shift, Colorado State University’s One Health Institute initiated five pilot projects themed “Climate Change and One Health” in Fall 2021.
-Supported by CSU OHI, the School of Global Environmental Sustainability, and the Office of the Vice President for Research, these projects embraced a One Health approach.
+To tackle the scale of climate shift, Colorado State University’s One Health Institute initiated five pilot projects themed “Climate Change and One Health” in the Fall 2021.
+Supported by CSU OHI, the School of Global Environmental Sustainability, and the Office of the Vice President for Research, these projects embraced a One Health approach to address global challenges posed by a warming climate.
 This approach recognizes the interdependence of human, animal, and environmental health.
 Collaborative interdisciplinary teams were formed to strategize and prepare for the expected repercussions of climate change.

 Smoke ready graphic